-79. The lingual surface (Fig. 57) is divided in a line with the long axis of the tooth into a mesial and distal lobe by the lingual groove (i).
-Both lobes are smoothly convex from mesial to distal, and in a less degree from the gingival line (f) to the occluding margin.
-The gingival line is nearly horizontal, and so sunken as to give the appearance of a gingival enamel ridge.
-The occluding margin is surmounted by the mesio- and disto-lingual cusps (c, d), of which the mesial is usually the larger.
+gival enamel ridge.
+The occlusal margin is surmounted by the mesio- and disto-lingual cusps (c, d), of which the mesial is usually the larger.
 In the five-cusped molar the fifth cusp (e) is seen on the mesio-lingual lobe.
 The mesial and distal margins are convex, converging rapidly toward the lingual root.
 In the few examples in which the lingual groove is not apparent, the lingual surface is smoothly convex from mesial to distal.

-80. The mesial surface (Fig. 58) is nearly flat in all directions, and its margins are rounded to the buccal and lingual surfaces.
-Toward the mesio-buccal angle, the flat surface is continued well up to the occluding surface, which it meets in a fairly sharp angle; but as it approaches the lingual portion it is progressively rounded toward the occluding surface.
-In many molars, near the gingival line, half way from buccal to lingual, this surface is a little concave.

-81. The distal surface (Fig. 59), in its lingual half, is convex in all directions, but in its buccal half there is often a concavity formed by a considerable distal protrusion of the disto-lingual lobe.
-This is a shallow, but marked, depression (o), running from the bifurcation of the distal and the lingual roots toward the disto-buccal cusp.
+- 80. The mesial surface (Fig. 58) is nearly flat in all directions, and its margins are rounded to the buccal and lingual surfaces.
+Toward the occluso-buccal angle, the flat surface is continued well up to the occlusal surface, which it meets in a fairly sharp angle; but as it approaches the linguo-occlusal portion it is progressively rounded toward the occlusal surface.
+In many molars, near the gingival line, half way from buccal to lingual, this surface is a little concave. - 81.
+The distal surface (Fig. 59), in its lingual half, is convex in all directions, but in its buccal half there is often a concavity formed by a considerable distal protrusion of the disto-lingual lobe.
+This is a shallow, but marked, depression (0), running from the bifurcation of the distal and the lingual roots toward the disto-buccal cusp.
 It crosses the gingival line at a point about one-third distant from the buccal toward the lingual margin.
 In many examples this depression is more central, and receives the distal termination of the disto-lingual groove, which may often be traced as a fine line nearly or quite to the gingival border of the enamel.
 This complication of the surface makes the finishing of fillings, and the fitting of bands for crowns, specially difficult.
-This depression falls short of forming a concavity in about onefourth of the first molars.
+This depression falls short of forming a concavity in about one-fourth of the first molars. - 82.
+The root of the upper first molar (Figs. 56 to 61) is divided into three prongs or roots\-the mesial, or mesio-